skodak/mdc/README_PhpStorm.md

 1. Open "Preferences / PHP"
 2. Add new _CLI Interpreter_ by clicking "..."
 3. Click "+" and select "From Docker, Vagrant, VM, WSL, remote..."
-4. Select existing docker server or click "Docker compose" and press "New..."  in "Server:" field
+4. Select existing Docker server or click "Docker compose" and press "New..."  in "Server:" field
 5. Select __./mdc-compose-final.yml__ file in "Configuration files:" field
 6. Select __webserver__ in "Service:" field
 7. Press "OK"